ozone-his/ozone-docs/docs/devs/e2e-tests.md

 ## Example of a Test Script

-**Test Purpose**: Verify that a patient with a lab order is synced as a client with analysis request in SENAITE.
+**Test Purpose**: Verify that ordering lab test for an OpenMRS patient creates the corresponding SENAITE client with analysis request.

 ```javascript
 import { test, expect } from '@playwright/test';